It’s never too late.

 That’s why I’ll continue to go back, year after year, asking questions and continuing my search.
 It is never too late.

-Side note : I’ve been reading “How To Open an Adoption,” by Patricia Martinez Dorner.
-I recommend this book to anyone in a similar situation to mine, either adoptive parent or birth parent seeking some answers.
+Side note: I’ve been reading “How To Open an Adoption,” by Patricia Martinez Dorner.
+I recommend this book to anyone in a similar situation to mine, either an adoptive parent or a birth parent seeking some answers.

 Are you considering adoption and want to give your child the best life possible?
 Let us help you find an adoptive family that you love.
 Visit Adoption.org or call 1-800-ADOPT-98.